UL7RA/BasicLineFollower/README.md

 # BasicLineFollower
 The code for a simple line follower robot I built for a contest.
+It uses 5 IR sensors and two motors.